dodosaurus/endurance-legends/README.md

 - [ ] need activity generator for testing and test adding new activities and changing of distances and coins
 - [ ] error rate limit page redirect when 429 is returned from Strava
 - [ ] rethink and google how to handle situation, when user already was already gave permissions through Strava, but after token expiration still needs to be redirecte to Strava and Authorize; how to identify such user coming to our app)
+- [ ] make /admin only accessible to username jozef_kov
 - opening booster phase
   - [ ] core CSS desing for every card
   - [ ] initial design of the booster/chest and animation for it